The Zapatista Wi-Fi Rebellion: Fran Ilich and Daniela Lieja Quintanar

 In her presentation, curator Daniela Lieja Quintanar will discuss the use of Zapatista framework within artistic practices and in her own curatorial work; to produce critical and political discourses.
 These models consist of strategies against neoliberal logic and propose ways to decolonize thought and practice through autonomous and collective processes.
-Lieja Quintanar will present (Terreno peligroso-Danger Zone_ (1995) a unique art project between Chicano and Mexican artists and La feria del rebelde (The Rebel´s Fair, 1994) an exhibition in Mexico City reacting to a time a time of social crisis—as two case studies that connect with contemporary artistic practices in Los Angeles and Mexico.
+Lieja Quintanar will present Terreno peligroso-Danger Zone (1995), a unique art project between Chicano and Mexican artists, and La Feria del Rebelde (The Rebel’s Fair, 1994), an exhibition in Mexico City reacting to a time of social crisis—as two case studies that connect with contemporary artistic practices in Los Angeles and Mexico.

 5-6PM: Presentation by Fran Ilich

 7-9PM: Exhibition Reception